hackfin/ghdl-cross.mk/README.md

 Depending on whether `BUILD_FROM_SANDBOX` is set, a somewhat sandboxed *cross* compiler is used to build the GHDL target files.
 If a cross compiler with ADA support and the gnat tools (gnatmake, ...) including all target libraries (like mingw32 runtime) is already installed locally, leave this variable undefined in config.mk

+Note: The installed compiler *must* have the same version as `GCC_VERSION` defined in config.mk.
+Since Ada does not check for the proper compiler version, compiling may fail.
+You can make your life easy, if you just set `GCC_VERSION` to the installed native (or even cross) compiler.

 ### Sandboxed cross compiler

 The build rule to build and install the sandboxed compiler: